Strizh (space suit)

 The Strizh suits were constructed from olive drab colored nylon canvas with silver trim and lined with rubberized fabric and fitted with connectors for electrical, air and coolant umbilicals.
 They had an attached pressurized hood with a hinged visor fastened to an anodized aluminum flange.
 The sleeves had adjustable articulating cables fitted in the upper arms, while a support sling wrapped from chest to back by means of webbing belts and a metal harness.
 The gloves were detachable and fitted with rubber fingers and leather palms.
 The suit also had pleated knee sections.
 Utility pockets on the suit's thighs were intended to hold survival gear, such as a folding knife, a pistol and other items.
 A pressure gauge was fitted on the left sleeve and a pressure equalisation valve on the chest.

 The Strizh spacesuit and the Buran ejection seat were tested during the ascent of a Soyuz booster in a series of five Progress launches (Progress 38 through 42) during 1988-1990.

-The Strizh pressure suit, like its United States Air Force counterpart (itself based on the X-15 and Gemini space suit and now used as part of NASA's Advanced Crew Escape Suit), is still in use for all Russian high-altitude aircraft that lack pressurized cabins.
+The Strizh pressure suit, like its United States Air Force counterpart (itself based on the X-15 and Gemini space suit and now used as part of NASA's Advanced Crew Escape Suit), was produced in a modified variant (Baklan full pressure suit) for application on Russian high-altitude aircraft that lack pressurized cabins.